sagi21805/LearnixOS-Book/src/ch01-01-making-stand-alone-binary.md

 This can easily be run on you computer with `cargo run` but, because you are running it on a regular computer, with a functioning operating system it uses the standard library.

+> Note: In all of this project we are using the nightly distribution of Rust.
+This is because some features that we are going to use in the future are not yet stable, and only available in nightly.
+>
+> There are two way to include it, the first one, is to add `+nightly` on every cargo command, for example:
+> ```
+> $ cargo +nightly build
+> ```
+> The second option, is to create a file which will hold our default toolchain
+> ```toml,fp=rust-toolchain.toml
+> [toolchain]
+> channel = "nightly"
+> ```
+> This book uses the second approach.

-## Ignoring The Standard Library
+## Ignoring the Standard Library

-As mentioned before we don't want to depend on the standard library because it is meant for already existing operating systems.
+As mentioned before we don't want to depend on the standard library because it is meant for an already existing operating systems.
 To ignore it, simply add `#![no_std]` on the top of our main file, this attribute tells the compiler that we don't want to use the standard library.

 Now, if we then try to compile our crate, we get this error massage: